villepaa/weather/README.md

 - [ ] There are no tests.
 Where are the tests? (tip: [mocha](https://mochajs.org/) or [robot framework](http://robotframework.org/)) Disclaimer: this is not an easy task.
 If you really want to try writing robot tests, start by creating a third container that gives expected weather data, and direct the backend queries there by redefining the **MAP_ENDPOINT**.

-- [x] Set up the weather service in a free cloud hosting service. **Partky done: Backend can be found from this url: https://frozen-oasis-42226.herokuapp.com.
+- [x] Set up the weather service in a free cloud hosting service. **Partly done: Backend can be found from this url: https://frozen-oasis-42226.herokuapp.com.
 Frontend "production" deployment wasn't successful**

 - [ ] Write [ansible](http://docs.ansible.com/ansible/intro.html) playbooks for installing [docker](https://www.docker.com/) and the app itself.